abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 We use a `DB Proxy` server in such a case.
 Reads are directed to the old DB, writes to both old and new.
 Any views needed are present in the proxy server.
 Rest of the steps remain the same.

 It requires two restarts though - one to point services to DB Proxy and other is to point services to AWS when we're done with the migration.

+### Alt Data Storage Options
+Data can be cached on the client side in the browser.
+Saves server storage space.

+Data can be stored on the client as well.
+Ex - WhatsApp stores backups on any third-party like Google Drive.
+Analytics can be a problem though with this approach.

 ## Networking
 [/networking](/networking/notes)